F. Wiener's trick and an extremal problem for $H^p$: Introduction

-The extremal problem \eqref{eq:Phi} has previously been investigated by Beneteau and Korenblum \cite{BK04} in the range $1 \leq p \leq \infty$.
+For our extremal problem, it can be deduced directly from Parseval's identity that $\Phi_k(2,t)=\sqrt{1-t^2}$ and that the unique extremal is $f(z)=t+\sqrt{1-t^2}\,z^k$.
+Similarly, the Schwarz--Pick inequality (see e.g.~\cite[VII.17.3]{Sarason07}) shows that $\Phi_1(\infty,t)=1-t^2$ and that the unique extremal is $f(z)=(t+z)/(1+tz)$.
+This served as the starting point for Beneteau and Korenblum \cite{BK04}, who studied the extremal problem \eqref{eq:Phi} in the range $1 \leq p \leq \infty$.
 We will enunciate their results in Section~\ref{sec:Phi0inf} and Section~\ref{sec:Phi1inf}, but for now we present a brief account of their approach.

 The first step in \cite{BK04} is to compute $\Phi_1(p,t)$ and identify an extremal function.
 This is achieved by interpolating between the two cases $p=2$ and $p=\infty$ mentioned above, facilitated by the inner-outer factorization of $H^p$ functions.
 It follows from the argument that the extremal function thusly obtained is unique.